.pw: History

+Issues

 A few months after opening the registry to the general public, .pw became the target of spammers.

 Symantec released two reports in April and May 2013 claiming that domains under .pw TLD were a significant source of spam e-mail.
 Directi responded that it had zero tolerance for spam and would be deleting domains accused of violating its anti-abuse policy.